pavatus/ait-wiki/content/development/utils.md

 ### `ClientTardisUtil`
 Allows to check if the player is inside a TARDIS, if so, allows to get that TARDIS' `ClientTardis` instance efficiently.

-> Tech note: instead of searching for the  TARDIS instance each frame it will do it once per tick.
+> Tech note: instead of searching for the  TARDIS instance each frame it will do it once per tick if conditions are met.

+### `FoggyUtils`
+Do not call.
+Renders the custom fogs.
+Do not call.
+If you want to add your own fog for a condition - mixin into it.

+### `ShaderUtils`
+Do not call.
+Used internally to change game rendering.

-### `FoggyUtil`
+### `SkyboxUtil`
+Do not call.
+Used to render the TARDIS sky in the world.